grauds/clematis.poc.pomodoro/README.md

 ### See the statistics

 Statistics is available by clicking the link in the header.
 Another page will be opened.
-Week selector allows to jump to one of three weeks available, clicking on day abbraviation in the chart selects a day of the week, allowing to see stats for the selected day, including:
+Week selector allows jumping to one of three weeks available, clicking on day abbreviation in the chart selects a day of the week, allowing to see stats for the selected day, including:

 * statistics for the time spent on tasks
 * focus ratio = time spent on tasks / time spent on tasks + time on pauses